chrisvanmeer/ansible-role-hashicorp/README.md

 # ansible-role-hashicorp

-An ansible role to install the following HashiCorp products
+An ansible role to install the following HashiCorp products:

 - Boundary
 - Consul